No767/Miku-Bot/contributing.md

 ```
 Once this is finished, you should be ready to commit and push.

+If you get stuck in a loop where it won't commit, let it format around 2-3 times, and then add the `--no-verify` flag to prevent it from verifying and running the hooks for that commit.

 ## Issue and Feature Requests Reports

 If there is an issue or a feature you want to be added, use the built-in GitHub issue tracker.
 Though a system like Jira could be used, it would be more efficient to just use the issue tracker that GitHub provides.